Mathematically, the set of complex number is denoted by the Blackboard bold ℂ.

 Output :

-And the same command is present in the physics
+The same command is present in physics

 package to define complex and real parts.
 For example